-If you fail to include these documents, the judge may estimate your true revenue, which may lead him to attribute a higher income, with all the risks this entails.
+If you fail to include these documents, the Court may estimate your true revenue and attribute a higher income, with all the risks this entails.

 Each party must indicate the date upon which he or she completed the form and sign it.
-In cases of a joint application, only one Annex I is produced both the two parties, who sign it together.
-Each party must be sworn in before a commissioner of oaths, who signs and indicates the date of swearing in.
+In cases of a joint application, only one Schedule 1 is produced by both the two parties, who sign it together.
+Each party must be sworn in before a commissioner of oaths, who will also sign and indicate the date of swearing in.